History of Ivanka Trump in Timeline

 In 2010, Ivanka Trump cofounded Girl Up with the United Nations Foundation.

-In July 2011, Ivanka Trump gave birth to her first child, a daughter.
+In July 2011, Ivanka Trump and Jared Kushner had their first child, a daughter.

-In November 2011, Ivanka Trump's flagship store moved to a larger space in the SoHo district.
+In November 2011, Ivanka Trump's flagship retail store moved from Madison Avenue to a larger space in the SoHo district.

-February 2012: Leading the Old Post Office Proposal
+February 2012: Leads RFP for Old Post Office Development

-In February 2012, Ivanka Trump led the request for proposal with the General Services Administration, resulting in the Trump Organization's selection to develop the historic Old Post Office in Washington, D.C.
+In February 2012, Ivanka Trump led the request for proposal (RFP) with the General Services Administration, resulting in the selection of the Trump Organization to develop the historic Old Post Office in Washington, D.C.

-December 2012: Board Selection by 100 Women in Hedge Funds
+December 2012: Selected to Board of 100 Women in Hedge Funds

-In December 2012, Members of 100 Women in Hedge Funds selected Ivanka Trump to their board.
+In December 2012, Ivanka Trump was selected to the board of 100 Women in Hedge Funds.

 In 2012, Ivanka Trump endorsed Mitt Romney's presidential campaign.

-In 2012, the Wharton Club of New York gave Ivanka Trump the Joseph Wharton Award for Young Leadership, one of their four annual awards for alumni.
+In 2012, Ivanka Trump received the Joseph Wharton Award for Young Leadership from the Wharton Club of New York, which is the official Wharton alumni association for the New York metropolitan area.
+The award is one of their four annual awards for alumni.

-In October 2013, Ivanka Trump gave birth to her second child, a son.
+In October 2013, Ivanka Trump and Jared Kushner had their second child, a son.

 2013: Fundraiser for Cory Booker

-In 2013, Ivanka Trump and her husband hosted a fundraiser for the Democratic politician Cory Booker and bundled more than $40,000 for Booker's U.S. Senate campaign.
+In 2013, Ivanka Trump and her husband hosted a fundraiser for the Democratic politician Cory Booker, and the couple bundled more than $40,000 for Booker's U.S. Senate campaign.

-2014: Launched IvankaTrump.com and Women Who Work Campaign
+2014: Launch of IvankaTrump.com and Women Who Work Campaign

-In 2014, Ivanka Trump launched IvankaTrump.com and the Women Who Work campaign, which focused on young, modern professional women and aimed to provide a comprehensive lifestyle guide.
+In 2014, Ivanka Trump launched IvankaTrump.com and the Women Who Work campaign which focused on young, modern professional women, aiming to provide a comprehensive lifestyle guide.

 2014: Guest Judge on Project Runway All Stars